BUYERS GUIDE - WAGONS SMALL

 Suzuki has combined the class of leather coverings with a non-slip texture, so there’s no sliding around the seats, even when the driver is pressing on a bit.
 All controls are easily reached and the gated auto transmission lever works logically if notchily.

-On and off road fuel consumption of the V6 worked out at thirsty 17.2L/100km.
-A diesel-powered Prestige model would be a real winner, we reckon.
+On and off road fuel consumption of the V6 worked out at thirsty 17.2L/100km, but the 2.4-litre petrol model averaged a much better 10L/100km.
+A diesel-powered auto model would be a real winner, we reckon.

 The Grand Vitara five-door wagon was released in mid-1998.
 Built like its Vitara predecessor on a separate ladder-frame chassis and fitted with low-range gearing, for serious 4WD work, the Grand Vitara was powered by a 2.5 litre, V6 quad-cam petrol engine or 2.0 litre, petrol fuel-injected double overhead-cam four-cylinder.